asmeurer/removestar/README.md

 can be hard to fix it, because you need to find every name in the file that is imported from the `*`.
 Removestar makes this easy by finding which names come from `*` imports and replacing the import lines in the file automatically.

+One exception where `import *` can be bneficial:
+At the early stages of code development, a definite set of required functions can be difficult to determine.
+In such a context, wildcard imports could be beneficial by avoiding constantly curating the set of required functions.
+For example, at the development stage usage of `from os.path import *` can save time from curating required functions.
+Post-development, the wld card imports could be determined using `removestar`.
+Having said that, because of the multiple said reasons, wildcard imports should be avoided.

 ## Example